-A rare 1952 Packard Patrician 400 sedan sits abandoned and deteriorated in a rural Texas field town as mother nature slowly consumes it.
+A rare 1951 Packard Patrician 400 sedan sits abandoned and deteriorated in a rural Texas field town as Mother Nature slowly consumes it.

 I came across this rusting beauty while driving down some rural roads east of Dallas.
 When it caught my eye, I made the first u-turn I could and got a closer look.
 I really enjoy urban exploring abandoned places but abandoned antique automobiles are my favorite to explore.
 Antique cars distinctly represent eras of U.S. history unlike anything else.
 They can represent the best of technology, engineering, and creativity during their time of production.